GDPR Guide: Is this the end of cold emails?

 - Best Interest: The business must process the customer’s data to protect the best interests of the data subject (or the best interests of someone else).

 - Public Interest: Data processing is essential in the interests of the public.

 - Legitimate Interest: There is a direct quote in the GDPR regulation that says, “The processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest.”

-A few of these points are confusing.
-Luckily, B2B marketers only really need to worry about two of them.
-The first is the opt-in consent requirement, which we have already discussed.
-If a prospect willingly signs up to receive emails from your business, that person has fulfilled the grounds of opt-in consent.
+Of real interest to B2B marketers are two of these lawful bases: consent and legitimate interest.
+We have already discussed consent above.
+If a prospect willingly and freely signs up to receive emails from your business, that person has fulfilled the grounds of opt-in consent.

-The second point of interest is the last one: legitimate interest.
-B2B marketers will be able to use this argument to justify most communications with prospective clients.
+The second point of interest is: legitimate interest.
+Providing B2B marketers enable the right conditions then they may use this lawful basis to justify most B2B communications with prospective clients.

 Legitimate Interest – How It Works & Is It a Loophole?